LiorSinai/liorsinai.github.io/_posts/2024-08-10-micrograd-3-ir.md

     pullbacks = []
 {% endhighlight %}

-The `calls` array stores stores the output variables of lines wrapped with `pullback`.
+The `calls` array stores the subset of variables that require a pullback.
-Because the IR functions as a dictionary - `ir[Variable(i)]` returns statement `i` - this creates a direct link to the statement called.
+Because the IR is a dictionary - `ir[Variable(i)]` returns statement `i` - this creates a direct link to the statement called.
-This will be needed to connect the input and output variables to their pullbacks in the next section, and is what enables the `pullback` function to  differentiate towards different variables based on how they are passed.
-(See the examples in [part 1](/machine-learning/2024/07/27/micrograd-1-chainrules.html#julia-ad-ecosystem).)
-The, `pullbacks` stores the pullbacks for the `data` field in a `Pullback` struct (to be defined shortly).
+These will be used to generate the reverse code (equation $\ref{eq:reverse}$) in the next section.
+Lastly, `pullbacks` stores all the pullbacks.

 Next, iterate over each statement in the IR.
-For each statement, if it is a `:call` and not part of a special ignored list, (1) modify the current statement to a `getindex`,(2) insert a call to `pullback` in the line before, and (3) a call to `getindex` in the line afterwards.
+For each statement if it is a `:call` and not part of a special ignored list, (1) insert a call to `pullback` in the line before, (2) modify the current statement to a `getindex`, and (3) push a call to `getindex` afterwards.

 {% highlight julia %}
     for (v, st) in pr